Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 - Your sales team may need powerful contact management software if you have many high-value customers.

 - Mobile phones and laptop computers are basic tools of the trade.

 6. Motivating the team

 The motivation and support of your sales team is a key factor in achieving your sales and business objectives.

+- Keep a league table of team and individual achievements.
 For example, identify territories or customers where sales have been particularly successful and reward all those involved in that success, including support and customer service employees.

 - Plan social events for the team to relax together.